shyeolekar5/DeepCollab/README.md

 3. **Provide insights** on optimizing marketing efforts to increase customer engagement and revenue.

 ## Risks and Uncertainties
-- **Data Set Size**: The dataset consists of only 2,240 records, which may limit model performance and generalizability.
+- **Data Set Size and Limitations**: The dataset consists of only 2,240 records, which may limit model performance and generalizability.
 - **Model Generalization**: Clustering and predictive models might not generalize well across different customer groups.
 - **External Factors**: Economic changes, seasonal trends, or competitive actions could influence customer behavior in ways not captured by historical data.

 ## Methods & Technologies
 - **Exploratory Data Analysis**
+- **Data Cleaning**: Handle missing values and outliers, Remove Duplicates, and Fix DataType Issues
 - **Data Preprocessing**: Normalize/scale numerical features and encoding categorical variables.
+- **Feature Engineering**: Derive new features for example Total Spending
 - **Clustering Techniques**: K-Means to segment customers.
 - **Predictive Modeling**
 - **Evaluation Metrics**